-Immediately after her departure the applicant sought to challenge the decision through the enforcement of Council Directive 76/207/EEC, which supports the ‘principle of equal treatment’ inasmuch as art.1(1), (2), 2(1) and 5 collectively confer Member State obligations to apply and maintain the equal treatment of men and women with regard to employment, promotion, training, working conditions, social security, dismissal and the prohibition of any discrimination (whether directly or indirectly), while these rights applied to all manner of employment arrangements.
+Immediately after her departure, the applicant sought to challenge the decision through the enforcement of Council Directive 76/207/EEC, which supports the ‘principle of equal treatment’, inasmuch as article 1(1), (2), 2(1) and 5 collectively confer Member State obligations to apply and maintain the equal treatment of men and women with regard to employment, promotion, training, working conditions, social security, dismissal and the prohibition of any discrimination (whether directly or indirectly), while these rights applied to all manner of employment arrangements.

-In the first instance the industrial tribunal denied her claim under the s.6(4) of the Sex Discrimination Act 1975, which provided that discrimination by an employer was exempt under retirement conditions, and that the pensionable age of women under s.27(1) of the Social Security Act 1975 supported the age of retirement through the availability of state pensions as of sixty years of age.
+In the first instance, the industrial tribunal denied her claim under the section 6(4) of the Sex Discrimination Act 1975, which provided that discrimination by an employer was exempt under retirement conditions, and that the pensionable age of women under section 27(1) of the Social Security Act 1975 supported the age of retirement through the availability of state pensions as of sixty years of age.

-Upon dismissal of her appeal she challenged the findings again, whereupon the Court of Appeal was forced to raise two questions with a view to a preliminary ruling under art.177 EC, namely:
+Upon dismissal of her appeal, she challenged the findings again, whereupon the Court of Appeal was forced to raise two questions with a view to a preliminary ruling under article 177 EC, namely:

 1. Whether the appellant’s dismissal after reaching retirement age on the basis that she was a woman constituted sexual discrimination under Directive 76/207?